deepanshs/csdmpy/docs/source/CSD_model.rst

 object-oriented file-serialization format utilized in serializing the CSD model to the file.
-Out of numerous file serialization formats, XML, JSON, property list, we adopt the data-exchange oriented JSON (JavaScript Object Notation) file-serialization format because it is `human-readable` if properly organized, and `easily integrable` with any number of programming languages and field related application-software.
+Out of numerous file serialization formats, XML, JSON, property list, we adopt the data-exchange oriented JSON (JavaScript Object Notation) file-serialization format because it is `human-readable`, and `easily integrable` with any number of programming languages and field related application-software.

 ..
 The serialization file names are designated with two possible extensions: .csdf